Hot Spots > Saratoga National Historic Park: Site of the Battle of Saratoga

 Saratoga National Historic Park, part of the US National Park Service, commemorates the site where our emerging nation fought for its first victory in the Battle of Saratoga during the American Revolution.

 The restored Schuyler House offers a glimpse into Colonial life and was the country home of American General Philip Schuyler that he had rebuilt after the British burned it to the ground during their retreat.
 The House offers free, guided tours Wednesdays through Sundays, Memorial Day weekend through Labor Day, during the summer season, and takes about 30 minutes.

-The Saratoga Monument is also open Wednesdays through Sundays during the summer season, as was built to commemorate where the British General Burgoyne surrendered.
+The Saratoga MonumentThe Saratoga Monument is also open Wednesdays through Sundays during the summer season, and was built to commemorate where the British General Burgoyne surrendered.
 There is a brief talk by a Ranger stationed at the Monument.
 The presentation and the climb to and from the top of the 155-foot granite monument totals about 30 minutes.

 The view from the top offers a unique perspective of the farmlands and countryside where the Continental Army battled and the history of the world took a sharp turn towards liberty for all people.